Deforming cyclic covers in towers: Artin-Schreier-Witt covers

 \end{example}

-\begin{remark} We say the Artin-Schreier-Witt equations (\ref{eqnASexreduced}) and (\ref{eqnexaswreduced}) have \textit{reduced forms}, or the defining Witt vectors are reduced.
+\begin{remark} We say the ASW equations (\ref{eqnASexreduced}) and (\ref{eqnexaswreduced}) have \textit{reduced forms}, or the defining Witt vectors are reduced.
 That means the partial fraction decomposition of each entry of the defining Witt vector only consist of prime-to-$p$-degree terms.
-One can show that every Artin-Schreier-Witt cover can be represented by a unique Witt vector of reduced form. \end{remark}
+One can show that every ASW cover can be represented by a unique Witt vector of reduced form. \end{remark}